-Scoping is a routine approach used by mining and other companies during the early phases of project design to identify technical, environmental and social elements that may influence the project.
+Scoping is an activity undertaken by a mining company on an area of interest during the initial stage of a proposed mining operation to identify environmental and social characteristics that may influence the operation.

 Benefits of scoping

-- increased certainty about the time, expenditure and level of information required for a project impact assessment
+• Provides increased certainty about the time, expenditure and level of information required for the EIA.

 Frequently asked questions